ccnmtl/compiled3/content/articles/compiled-redesign.md

 design principles.
 There is still a lot to learn, and there are many more accessibility challenges to solve in web applications design and development, especially for complex web-based tools, data visualization, mapping, to name a few.
-I’m looking forward to look at these issues and hopefully coming up with creative solutions for them.
+I look forward to exploring at these issues and coming up with creative solutions for them.

 &#42; &#42; &#42;